Characters: Supernatural Gods

-- Alas, Poor Villain / Anti-Villain: While many Gods are shown to practice human sacrifice, he needs to in order to counteract his Power Incontinence and his sole motivation for doing so is to remain with the women he loves.
+- Alas, Poor Villain / Anti-Villain: While many gods are shown to practice human sacrifice, Chronos needs to in order to counteract his Power Incontinence and his sole motivation for doing so is to remain with the woman he loves.

 - Morality Pet: Lila Taylor, the girl for whom he steals time and go back to in 1940s for.

 - Power Incontinence: He can't control his time travel ability unless he kills three people to focus it.

 Plutus, Greek God of Greed and Wealth (Gerard Plunkett)